 Of course, it was.
 She believed that like she believed she needed another spell in the cauldron.
 Fae gave common mortal names to strangers because knowing their true names forced them into a kind of slavery.

 “I’ve never seen you here before.”
 He reached out and ran stands of her silky, black hair through his fingers.

 Goddess, they were a downright touchy bunch.
 “That’s right.”
-And he wouldn’t have because she didn’t bar hop.
+And he wouldn’t because she didn’t bar hop.
 “I’m not from around here.”

+His magic touched her skin.
+Gooseflesh rose.
 She snatched her arm away.
 “Not interested.”
 Carmen shot him an evil eye.

-The bouncer interrupted.
+A bouncer interrupted.
 “Everything okay here?”